 Installed on a commercial rooftop, the Skyven Cogen System will produce 50 percent more electricity that will cost 20 percent less than a traditional photovoltaic system, he says.
 The installed cost of solar water heating with Skyven’s system is 40 percent less than with traditional technology.

 “There are ways to convert sunlight into electricity with a regular solar panel,” Gupta says.
 "And there are obviously ways to create heat from sunlight with a black panel.
 But to do both simultaneously and to do both well simultaneously is where this technology really shines.”

 The primary industrial use that Skyven is evaluating is to water desalination plants.
 “The water crisis is growing,” Gupta says.
 “One way to get salt out of seawater and make it fresh is to distill it.
 But you need a lot of heat to do that.
 Our panels capture the sun’s heat and concentrate it, which makes them a perfect way to power a desalination system.”

-Skyven is working to complete a preproduction version of the Skyven system by mid-2015 and hopes to have pilot systems in place by the end of 2015.
-Assembled panels will undergo testing at the renewable energy laboratory at Texas A&M University, explains Gupta.
-Skyven plans to send panels to a third-party testing lab for independent verification of their performance.
+Skyven completed a pre-production version of the Skyven system in mid-2015, followed by implementing pilot systems shortly thereafter.
+Assembled panels would undergo testing at the renewable energy laboratory at Texas A&M University, explains Gupta.
+Skyven then sent panels to a third-party testing lab for independent verification of their performance.

-Proto Labs' founder Larry Lukis has helped Skyven arrange for a pilot installation at Gustavus Adolphus College, a small private college in St. Peter, Minn.
-The Omni Dallas Hotel, a hotel owned by the city of Dallas and attached to the convention center, also has expressed interest in serving as a pilot location.
+Protolabs' founder Larry Lukis helped Skyven arrange for a pilot installation at Gustavus Adolphus College, a small private college in St. Peter, Minn.
+The Omni Dallas Hotel, a hotel owned by the city of Dallas and attached to the convention center, also expressed interest in serving as a pilot location.
 In 2016, Skyven commercially released its Cogen System to the market.